RICHARD T RITTER

 Current Cost $4785

-Testing for rail strength
+Testing for rail strength |

+changes as the cameras get bigger.
 The play that is inherent in bigger cameras has been a problem for a very long time.
 To address the problems I and others were having in dealing with this inherent play, I realized I had to think outside the box.
 I knew two things would not change.
 They were the front frame that held the lens and the rear ground glass frame and back that held the film holder.
 I started with a simple look at all the different traditional materials and composites available, along with looking for the best weight-to-strength ratio I could find.
 The starting point was the weight to strength ratio number I got from figuring out the strength of the average wooden rail on ULF cameras.
 I started with round aluminum tubes; they worked and they didn�t.
 After some use and a lot of abuse, the aluminum�s sliding action started to get rough and gritty-sounding, as the rails were slid back and forth (this is an inherent problem with aluminum).
 After some more testing, I settled on carbon fiber tubes.
 See photo to the left of the rail system fully extended.
+The overall design of the camera was to be modular, with one rail able to handle multiple format sizes.
+The ULF rail will cover sizes from 7x17 to 20x24.
+Standard extended length is 34 inches; longer or shorter rails can be custom ordered.

-The body of the camera is wood.
+The Camera Body The body of the camera is wood.
 It comes with a bail back for ease of loading and unloading the film holder.
 The panoramic bodies can be changed from vertical to horizontal in the field, keeping the weight of the camera over the tripod.
 Format size can be easily changed.
 Release the front bellows frame from the front, undo two locking knobs, and the back with attached bellows is released from the rail system.
 A different size back can now be put on the rails.
+More information on the design.

 Sliding lock and lock knob